jat1729/cs124-lab2/design/design.md

 "Tasks to Complete" was the most intuitive expression for showing only uncompleted items.
 The flow of the tasks to complete button can be found [here](taskstocomplete.md).
 Implementing the Tasks to Complete button and functionality was quite difficult as we had to utilize a useState to keep track of the "Tasks to Complete" and "All Tasks" button and pass the information to the Tasks component, so we hide the completed items.
-More information about the implementation can be found here [Taskbar.js](src/Taskbar.js)
 ## Delete All Completed Tasks

 ## Editing a Folder